yesiamrocks/Triggle/README.md

 window.__trg_TRIGGER_DISABLED = true;
 ```

+## Supported Passive Events

+The following triggers use passive listeners for optimal performance:

+- `touchstart`
+- `touchend`
+- `scroll`

 ## Performance Notes

 To improve responsiveness on mobile devices, `triggle.js` uses **passive event listeners** for scroll-blocking events like `touchstart`, `touchend`, and `scroll`.
 This eliminates warnings in modern browsers (e.g., Chrome) and improves interaction smoothness.